tomu4/digital-electronics-2/project1/readme.md

 Functions - part 2:
 ![functions part 2](img/functions%20-%20Page%202.jpeg)

 There is only one source file where all the programming magic happens, and it's the [main.c](src/main.c) file.
-However, game program contains several functions simplifying both program orientation and programming experience.
+However, game program is split into several functions simplifying both orientation in program and programming experience.

 I'll start this documentation by explaining what each function does, then I'll tell something about how the app usually runs.